 Looking for a tasty gooseberry recipe?
 This is it!
 Juicy, tart gooseberries with a buttery, crispy topping makes this gooseberry crumble an easy dessert that will disappear fast!
 Enjoy with ice-cream or as is!

-5cups gooseberries-about 1 3/4 pound, cleaned of debris and tough ends removed (top and tail)
+5cups gooseberries, cleaned of debris and tough ends removed (top and tail), about 1 3/4 pounds

 2/3cupall purpose flour

-Make crumble by adding flour and sugar to a bowl, along with cinnamon, nutmeg and salt stirring to combine.
-Add butter.
+To make crumble, in a bowl add flour, sugar, cinnamon, nutmeg and salt stirring to combine.
+Add cold butter.

 As mentioned above, the green (less ripe) gooseberries are more tart than the ripe purple/red ones.
 Depending on how much you have of each will impact just how tart/sweet your gooseberry crumble is.